 The death claim process at Aetna works as follows:

-For employer-sponsored group life insurance, the employer HR or benefits department is typically the first point of contact to initiate a death claim.
-The employer will provide the Proof of Death claim form and can assist with the submission process.
-The Aetna claims processing center for group life insurance is located in Lexington, Kentucky.
-For Aetna Voluntary Plans, call 1-866-292-3374.
+For employer-sponsored group life insurance, the employer HR or benefits department is the first point of contact and initiates the death claim.
+The Proof of Death claim form (GC-1373-4) must be completed and signed by the employer or authorized employer representative; it cannot be filled out or signed by the insured/employee or a beneficiary.
+The beneficiary supplies the death certificate and other supporting documents.
+The Aetna Voluntary Plans claims processing center for group life insurance is located in Lexington, Kentucky.
 If the deceased had both basic life and AD&D coverage, both claims should be submitted simultaneously.
 Conversion and portability options are available to the deceased's dependents for any dependent life coverage; the 31-day conversion window begins from the date of the employee's death.
+Aetna sold its U.S. group life and disability business to The Hartford in November 2017 (a $1.45 billion indemnity reinsurance transaction), so a claim on an Aetna-branded group life or AD&D policy may now be administered by The Hartford.
+Aetna Voluntary Plans continues to publish and process the GC-1373-4 form at the Lexington, Kentucky address; if a plan has migrated to The Hartford, the employer HR department or the Lexington claims line (1-888-772-9682) can direct the beneficiary to the correct claims administrator.

-Aetna requires several documents to process a claim, including Completed Aetna Group Life Proof of Death claim form, Certified death certificate (with cause and manner of death), and Beneficiary designation form/card (if available), and additional documentation depending on the account type.
+Aetna requires several documents to process a claim, including Completed Aetna Proof of Death claim form (GC-1373-4), signed by the employer/authorized employer representative, Copy of the certified death certificate (with cause and manner of death), and Most current beneficiary designation form, card, or electronic screen-print, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 For individual or converted Aetna life insurance policies, you can assign policy ownership to an Irrevocable Life Insurance Trust (ILIT).
 This removes the death benefit from your taxable estate, though a three-year lookback rule under IRC Section 2035 applies if you transfer an existing policy.
 Group term life policies cannot be assigned to an ILIT, but you can name a trust as the beneficiary so the death benefit pays directly into the trust.
 Contact Aetna at 1-800-872-3862 to request an assignment form for individual or converted policies.
 Aetna does not establish ILITs; work with an estate attorney to create one.

-Contact the deceased's employer HR or benefits department to initiate the claim.
-Obtain the Aetna Group Life Proof of Death claim form (GC-1373-4) from HR or by calling Aetna at 1-888-772-9682.
-Submit the completed form along with a certified death certificate (with cause and manner of death), beneficiary designation information, and enrollment records.
-Mail to Aetna, PO Box 14079, Lexington, KY 40512-4079, or fax to 1-859-455-8650.
+The deceased's employer initiates the claim.
+The Aetna Proof of Death claim form (GC-1373-4) must be completed and signed by the employer or an authorized employer representative; it cannot be filled out or signed by the insured or a beneficiary.
+As the beneficiary, you supply a copy of the certified death certificate (with cause and manner of death) and any minor-child or trust documents.
+The completed package is mailed to Aetna Voluntary Plans, Attn: Claim Department, PO Box 14079, Lexington, KY 40512-4079, or faxed to 1-859-455-8650.
 If the deceased had both basic life and AD&D coverage, submit both claims simultaneously.
+For questions, call Aetna Voluntary Plans at 1-888-772-9682.
 Claims are typically processed within 30 to 60 days of receiving complete documentation.

 The Aetna Accelerated Death Benefit allows members with life-limiting medical conditions to receive up to 75% of their life insurance benefit while still living.
 Qualifying conditions may include ALS, need for artificial life support, or organ failure where the member is not a transplant candidate.
 The funds can be used for hospital bills, medications, experimental treatments, daily living expenses, or financial arrangements for the family.
 Receipt of accelerated benefits may affect eligibility for public assistance programs such as Medicaid, and tax treatment can be complex, so consult a qualified tax advisor.